 Thirdly we should respect the law, our government, our nation, our national anthem and our national flag.
 We should always remember with thanks all those people who sacrificed so much for our nation’s freedom.

 So let us respect all people who come our way–even those who hold a different opinion than ours!
+Thank you.

 “However, each one of you also must love his wife as he loves himself, and the wife must respect her husband” — St. Paul (Ephesians 5:33 Bible).